shihangjs/M2TGLGO/README.md

 ###  Step 3: Model Training and Evaluation (Multi-Modal Graph Neural Network)

-> In this step, a **multi-branch GCN model** is trained to predict gene expression levels from cell-level, patch-level, and image-level features.
+> In this step, M2TGLO is trained to predict gene expression levels from cell-level, patch-level, and image-level features.
 > The model also incorporates **gene embeddings** (from gene2vec) and **GO-based gene similarity graphs** to regularize prediction.

 ---